bhargav-rathod/invoice-generation/README.md

 - Open and view PDF invoices directly from the application.

 ### 🔹 Organization Information
-- Add and save organization details (name, GST number, TIN number, address, email, contact).
+- Add and save organization details (name, GST number, TIN number, address, email, contact and logo - here only name is mandatory, others are optional params, if added then only reflected in the invoice).
 - Upload and display the organization logo on invoices.

 ### 🔹 Data Archiving